selyunin/bno055_usb_stick_py/README.md

 ## Prevent modem manager to capture serial device

-When plugging `bno_usb_stick` on Ubuntu, usually the device is unavailable for the first 10-15 seconds, due to the fact that `ModemManager` process first tries to use the device.
+When plugging `bno_usb_stick` on Ubuntu, the device is unavailable for the first 10-15 seconds, due to the fact that `ModemManager` process takes over and tries to use the device.

 To avoid this Ubuntu-specific behavior, add an exception to the `udev` rules, s.t. the `ModemManager` ignores the `bno_usb_stick`.
-To do so, run the script:
+Run the script:

 `python disable_modem_manager_bno_usb_stick.py`